pyxem/pyxem/docs/source/index.rst

 pyXem is an open-source Python library for crystallographic electron microscopy.
 The code is primarily developed as a platform for hybrid diffraction-imaging microscopy based on scanning (precession) electron diffraction (S(P)ED) data.
-This approach may be illustrated schematically, as follows:

 .. figure:: images/sped_scheme.png
    :align: center